Switzerland reaches a trade agreement with the US – An initial assessment

 Implications for financial markets

 Our investment outlook remains unchanged.
-Having already anticipated an adjustment to trade tariffs in line with the EU, our assessment of financial markets reflects these expectations.
+Having anticipated an adjustment to trade tariffs in line with the EU's rate, our assessment of financial markets already reflects these expectations.